-Misdiagnosis is where someone is incorrectly told that they have or don’t have a specific illness or injury.
-Any form of medical negligence could have a devastating impact on your future quality of life, but when a doctor or a medical expert gives an incorrect diagnosis or doesn’t spot a serious condition, the consequences could even be fatal.
-If you have suffered as a result of misdiagnosis, compensation will not only help to re-build your life, but will also provide you with the support to overcome your unfortunate suffering.
+Misdiagnosis is where someone is incorrectly told that they have, or do not have, a specific illness or injury.
+Any form of medical negligence could have a devastating impact on your future quality of life, but when a doctor or a medical expert gives an incorrect diagnosis, or doesn’t spot a serious condition, the consequences could even be fatal.
+If you have suffered as a result of misdiagnosis, compensation will not only help to re-build your life, it will also provide you with the support to overcome your suffering.

-- Delayed diagnosis – Diagnosing a disease like cancer later than expected could not only be distressing, but could potentially increase both the severity of the disease and the recovery time.
+Diagnosing a disease like cancer later than expected could not only be distressing, it could potentially increase both the severity of the disease and the recovery time.